Capital punishment in Sri Lanka

 Capital punishment is a legal penalty in Sri Lanka.

-However, there have been no executions since 23 June 1976, although death sentences were handed down continuously by the High and Supreme Courts for murder and drug trafficking convictions.
+Although no executions have been carried out since 23 June 1976, death sentences continue to be handed down by the High and Supreme Courts for murder and drug trafficking convictions.
 The government decided to reinstate capital punishment in 2004 for cases of rape, drug trafficking and murder after the assassination of High Court judge Sarath Ambepitiya.
 Perjury that results in execution of an innocent person, treason, armed robbery, some military offences and certain crimes committed with the use of a gun (such as kidnapping, extortion, human trafficking, assault on a public servant) can also result in the death penalty.

 History

 The death penalty has a long history in Sri Lanka.
 The British restricted the death penalty after they took control of the island in 1815 to the crimes of murder and "waging war against the King."

 After independence, then Prime Minister S. W. R. D. Bandaranaike abolished capital punishment in 1956.
 However, it was quickly reintroduced after his assassination in 1959.
 Opposition to the death penalty started to become increasingly widespread and the United National Party government modified the use of it in its 1978 rewrite of the constitution.
 Under the new arrangement, death sentences could only be carried out if authorised by the trial judge, the Attorney General and the Minister of Justice.
 If there was no agreement, the sentence was to be commuted to life imprisonment.
 The sentence was also to be ratified by the President.
 This clause effectively ended executions.
 The last execution in Sri Lanka took place in 1976.

 In March 1999, after spurts of violence near the end of her first term in office, Chandrika Kumaratunga stated that the government would be reintroducing the death penalty.
 However, she was forced to back down in the face of overwhelming public protest.
 The issue hung in the balance, with all death sentences from then on being neither commuted to life nor carried out.
 After discussions were held regarding the matter, the motion that commuted all death sentences to life in prison was revoked in January 2001.

 On 19 November 2004, High Court Judge Sarath Ambepitiya was gunned down as he arrived home from work.
 He had a reputation for handing out tough sentences.
 The assassination immediately prompted Kumaratunga to effectively reinstate capital punishment.